 As a result, you will get the EMA for all of the periods including the forecast period (January 2021)

-- How to Calculate Centered Moving Average in Excel (2 Examples)
+3. Applying VBA to Calculate Exponential Moving Average in Excel

 EMAt = α x P + (1-α) x EMAt-1